-I suspect I don’t always recognize God’s assistance when it comes.
-Even though I often think about how He promises to orchestrate the steps of my life, I don’t always believe He’s doing it; I mean, come on!
+I suspect that I don’t always recognize God’s assistance when it comes.
+Even though I often think about how He promises to orchestrate the steps of my life, I don’t always believe He’s doing it.
+I mean, come on!
 Surely I’ve messed up His plan by now.
 I start thinking that my sovereignty has finally canceled His.
 What a laugh the angels must have over that.

 Like that butterfly, I get confused about who I am and where I belong, and maybe I fall down.
 Fortunately, there’s Someone who is never confused and who has all the power and ability to pick me up and get me flying again.
 And He’s sure to do it.